Roan Mountain Winter Naturalist Rally will take place on Feb. 11. - NewsBreak

 Sullivan places one-year moratorium on rezonings close to South Fork of Holston River

-BLOUNTVILLE — The Sullivan County Commission has approved a one-year moratorium on county rezonings within one-fourth mile of the the South Fork of the Holston River.
-However, the moratorium approval Thursday does not including land around South Holston Lake out of which the South Fork of the Holston flows.
+BLOUNTVILLE — The Sullivan County Commission has approved a one-year moratorium on rezonings within one-quarter mile of the South Fork of the Holston River.
+However, the measure approved Thursday does not include land around South Holston Lake, from which the South Fork of the Holston flows.

 Bristol, Kingsport lead way in dual enrollment with TCAT